Higgs Field

 \sin^2\theta_W = \frac{\alpha_\text{mf}}{1 + \alpha_\text{mf}}

 where \alpha_\text{mf} \approx 0.300 is the mutual friction parameter of the substrate’s counter-rotating boundary.
-The Weinberg angle is not a free parameter — it is the dissipative-to-total coupling ratio at the fermion’s boundary, computable from superfluid vortex-core scattering theory.
+The Weinberg angle is not a free parameter — it is the dissipative-to-total coupling ratio at the fermion’s boundary, computed from superfluid vortex-core scattering theory.
+That computation is now carried out explicitly: the staged vortex-core BdG program (Weinberg Angle § A Numerical Program for \alpha_{mf}) reduces \alpha_\text{mf} to the single product \omega_0\tau \approx 2.99 and derives \sin^2\theta_W \approx 0.23 from the close-packing geometry of the vortex lattice, confirmed by a from-scratch periodic diagonalization on the physical single-sign lattice.

 The physical content: for every vortex-quasiparticle scattering event at the counter-rotating boundary, 30% of the interaction is dissipative (energy transfer, \text{U}(1) coupling) and 70% is reactive (deflection, \text{SU}(2) coupling).
 The value \sin^2\theta_W = 0.231 is the dissipative fraction normalized by the total.